-At the arrangement conference, your funeral arranger will talk with you about the process of planning a funeral or memorial service in addition to options for a final resting place in a cemetery.
-We'll ask questions about your loved one in order to help you plan the most fitting tribute possible.
+At the arrangement conference, your funeral arranger will talk with you about the process of in addition to options for .
+We'll ask questions about your loved one in order to help you plan the most fitting celebration possible.
 When meeting with your Dignity Memorial professional, we recommend that you bring the following:

 - Pre-planned funeral arrangements or documents in which your loved one has made his or her final wishes known, if applicable